georgejkaye/georgejkaye.github.io/pictures.md

 Some pictures of me through the years.
 May feature copious amounts of Lindt chocolate bunnies and Waitrose.

 ![picture4](/images/me/train.jpg)
-*Kindly taken by my colleague Todd Waugh Ambridge from the University of Birmingham*
+*Kindly taken by my colleague Todd Waugh Ambridge!*

 ![picture3](/images/me/fb3.jpg)